mbari-org/deepsea-track/README.md

 The *deepsea_cfg.json* should contain the index for the type of tracker you'd like to use:
 These correspond to 4 of the 8 available [OpenCV](https://docs.opencv.org/) trackers.
+The recommended tracker for smooth predictable motion is the MEDIANFLOW.

 | id   | Tracker           |
 |----------|---------------|